snail007/goproxy/docs/manual/manual.md

 ### 8. Security advice

-When the VPS is behind the nat device, the vps network card IP is the intranet IP.
+When the VPS is behind the nat device, the vps network interface IP is the intranet IP.
 At this time, you can use the -g parameter to add the vps external network ip to prevent the infinite loop.

 Suppose your vps external network ip is 23.23.23.23.
 The following command sets 23.23.23.23 with the -g parameter.